InesR/EDX_DataVis/README.md

 This is were my peer review exercises from the Data Visualization for All Course (EDx/TrinityX: T005x) are published.

-Peer Review #2 Exercise: Share your Modified Leaflet and Highcharts Templates for Peer Review
+<b> Peer Review #2 Exercise: Share your Modified Leaflet and Highcharts Templates for Peer Review </b>

  1. Leaflet map